TurboGears/tg2docs/book/appendices/contributing/prepenv.rst

 through any of the `sf.net tickets`_ you wish, or even on your own new features that have not yet been submitted.

+Note that, for all repositories, work is to be done off of the ``development`` branch.
+Either work directly on that branch, or do the work on a branch made from the ``development`` branch.
+The ``master`` branch is reserved for released code.

+When working on your feature or ticket, make certain to add the test cases.
+Without them, the code will not be accepted.

 .. _TurboGears2: http://sourceforge.net/p/turbogears2/home/
 .. _SourceForge: http://www.sourceforge.net/
 .. _Paster: http://www.pythonpaste.org/